SIX SONGS (GESÄNGE), OP. 3

 English Translation

-0:42 [m.
-21]--Last four agitated lines of second stanza and piano interlude as before.
+0:45 [m.
+21]--Stanza 2, lines 3-6.
+Again, the music is as in stanza 1 for the introductory triplet upbeat, then the agitated passage and climax in straight rhythm.
+Again, there are changes for declamation involving added repeated notes and joined notes, all of which fit the rhythm.
 Note the textual correspondence of the verses.
-The dove and the fish are told to hide, respectively, from the vulture and the seagull to the same agitated music after the predators are introduced with the more heroic musical language.
+The dove and the fish are told to hide, respectively, from the vulture and the seagull, to the same agitated music after the predators are introduced with the more heroic musical language.

-1:27 [m.
+1:35 [m.
 44]--From this point, the musical substance is varied from the previous stanzas.
-The volume and intensity increase, and Brahms uses repetition of each half of the final line to build energy and reach to a higher top note than before.
-At the first "Weh und Leid," he inserts a 3/2 measure.
-This is the climax, and the music slows and subdues itself for the repetition of those words.
+The volume and intensity increase, and Brahms uses repetition of each half of the final line to build energy and reach to a higher top note than before as the stanza moves back to minor.
+At the first “Weh und Leid,” he inserts a 3/2 measure (m.
+45).
+This is the climax,marked by powerful piano chords, and the music slows and subdues itself for the repetition of those words.
+Although twice as slow, the final vocal cadence is as in the other two stanzas.
+The piano harmony of the cadence is notable, as it includes a dissonant “augmented” chord and then two open fifths, rather than full chords, on the last two notes.
+There is no postlude.

 5. In der Fremde (Far From home or In a Distant Land).
 Text by Josef Karl Benedikt von Eichendorff.
 Poco agitato.
 Modified strophic form.
-F-SHARP MINOR, 4/4 time.
+F-SHARP MINOR, 4/4 time (Low key D minor).

 German Text: